WXOW: Newscasts

 With the launch of WQOW, WXOW began to simulcast its newscasts on that station.
 In 1982, WQOW established a separate news operation with local newscasts focusing on Eau Claire and the surrounding areas.
 Since it did not operate an in-house weather department of its own, all segments originated from WXOW's studios in a tape-delayed arrangement.
-The effort was cancelled in March 1990 as a cost-cutting measure and, as a result, WQOW once again began simulcasting WXOW's newscasts.
+The effort was canceled in March 1990 as a cost-cutting measure and, as a result, WQOW once again began simulcasting WXOW's newscasts.

 In October 1996, WQOW relaunched its local news operation for a second time, which remains to this day.
 Although this incarnation of news production includes a separate weather department from WXOW, meteorologists from that station can fill-in on WQOW.
 In September 2011, WXOW became the second television station in the market to perform an upgrade to high definition newscast production.
 Included in the change was a new studio and updated graphics package.
 The news department at WQOW was upgraded to HD level at the same time.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: